reims2/reims2-docs/src/dev/philscore.md

 **Glossary**

-- `lens` refers to either OS or OD of an existing glass
+- `lens` refers to either OS or OD of an existing glass (from the storage)
 - `rx` is the desired prescription
 - `delta` means the **absolute** difference between a value of the desired rx and the lens